Generic Name: brentuximab (Intravenous route)

-This medicine may cause a serious side effect called an infusion reaction.
+This medicine may cause an infusion reaction.
 This can be life-threatening and requires immediate medical attention.
 Tell your doctor or nurse right away if you have a fever, chills, trouble breathing, lightheadedness, fainting, or chest pain within a few hours after you receive it.

 This medicine may cause a serious type of allergic reaction called anaphylaxis.
 Anaphylaxis can be life-threatening and requires immediate medical attention.
 Call your doctor right away if you have a rash, itching, hoarseness, trouble breathing, trouble swallowing, or any swelling of your hands, face, or mouth while you are receiving this medicine.

-Check with your doctor if you notice any signs of fever, chills, sore throat, or painful urination.
-These could be symptoms of an infection resulting from low white blood cell counts.
+Check with your doctor if you have a fever, chills, sore throat, or painful urination.
+These could be symptoms of an infection.

 Check with your doctor right away if you have pain or tenderness in the upper stomach, pale stools, dark urine, loss of appetite, nausea, vomiting, or yellow eyes or skin.
 These could be symptoms of a serious liver problem.

 This medicine may cause a rare and serious brain infection called progressive multifocal leukoencephalopathy (PML).
-Talk to your doctor about the benefits of using this medicine and the risk of this infection.
-Check with your doctor right away if you are having more than one of these symptoms: vision changes, loss of coordination, clumsiness, memory loss, difficulty speaking or understanding what others say, and weakness in the legs.
+Check with your doctor right away if you have vision changes, loss of coordination, clumsiness, memory loss, difficulty speaking or understanding what others say, or muscle weakness in the legs.